When it comes to cancer, you need the best team in your corner.

-Radiation oncology refers to the use of high energy x-rays (radiation therapy) to help stop cancer cells from growing.
-Radiation therapy is carefully planned to deliver as much radiation as possible to the cancer cells while limiting damage to healthy cells.
+Radiation therapy, also called radiotherapy, uses high energy x-rays to kill cancer cells or stop cancer cells from growing.
+Treatments are carefully planned to deliver as much radiation as possible to the cancer cells while limiting damage to healthy cells.

 Radiation therapy can be delivered through external beam radiation, meaning the radiation comes from outside of the body, or through internal radiation therapy (brachytherapy), which uses radioactive sources that are placed into the body.